ntselepidis/FinalProjectRepo.jl/docs/part2.md

 - the aims
 - ...

-### Reformulating the Navier-Stokes equations
+### Reformulating the Navier-Stokes equations as required by the Streamfunction-Vorticity method

 Let T be the temperature, v the velocity, omega the vorticity, and psi the streamfunction.
 Additionally, Pr denotes the Prandtl number, and Ra denotes the Rayleigh number.
-Then we can establish the following equations:
+Then we can establish the non-dimensionalized Finite-Prandtl Navier-Stokes equations in 2D, as shown below:

 **Conservation of momentum (dimensionless)**